social-media-ethics-automation/book/docs/_sources/ch21_conclusions/02_ethics_tech.md

 In the first chapter of our book we quoted actor Kumail Nanjiani on tech innovators' lack of consideration of ethical implications of their work.

-Concerns about the implications of technological advancement are nothing new.
+Of course, concerns about the implications of technological advancement are nothing new.

 ```{figure} xkcd_pace_of_life.png
 ---